SciML/Surrogates.jl/docs/src/gek.md

 ### Sampling

-We choose to sample f in 8 points between 0 to 1 using the `sample` function.
+We choose to sample f in 8 points between 0 and 1 using the `sample` function.
 The sampling points are chosen using a Sobol sequence, this can be done by passing `SobolSample()` to the `sample` function.

 ```@example GEK1D
 n_samples = 10